elephantscale/es-training-new/docker/slides/Container_Intro.md

 Participant Notes :

-Here we’re talking about the use case of taking all of our application components and delivering them all as a sealed unit, so that none of the components can be deployed without the others.
+Here we're talking about the use case of taking all of our application components and delivering them all as a sealed unit, so that none of the components can be deployed without the others.

 We are trying to communicate the value of having our application delivered as a whole.